santoshxshrestha/flox/README.md

 # flox - World Chat

+FLOX is aightweight, passwordless messaging web app that allows users to post short messages and delete their own entries using cookie-based authentication — no account or password required.

 Flox is a small web-based chat project made while learning Rust, PostgreSQL, and web programming.
 The goal is not to compete with real-time chat apps, but to make programming and learning databases fun and practical.

 ## Project Overview